 Here is a picture of the slide used in this part of the presentation:

 Did you miss the first two videos?
 You can view them here:

-Are you looking for a high-content, captivating presenter for your next event, telesummit or teleconference?
-Carma Spence can engage your event attendees with educational and inspiring presentation tailored to meet your audience’s needs.
+Are you looking for a high-content, captivating presenter for your next event, telesummit, or teleconference?
+Carma Spence can engage your event attendees with educational and inspiring presentations tailored to meet your audience’s needs.
 To learn more, click here.